Best Nextiva Alternatives in 2026

 Pricing: $25/user/month (Starter), $29/user/month (Essential), $49/user/month (Expert).
 Annual billing.
 No minimum for Starter/Essential; Expert requires 3+ users.

-Best for: international call centers and sales teams that need local numbers across multiple countries, and setups where smart routing across skills and geographies is a requirement.
+Ideal for international call centers and sales teams that need local numbers across multiple countries, and setups where smart routing across skills and geographies is a requirement.

-Google Voice — best budget option
+Google Voice: best budget option

 For teams already on Google Workspace, Google Voice is the lowest-cost business phone option available.
 At $10/user/month (Starter), it integrates natively with Gmail, Google Calendar, and Google Meet.
 Calls, voicemails, and texts appear alongside email.